-- Quarantine animals recently purchased for a minimum of two incubation periods for disease of concern - □ Restrict all new animal arrivals to one area of the feedyard; do not place new cattle in pens scattered throughout the feedyard - Do not allow new additions to share water, feed or facilities with established animals.
-May need to leave an empty pen between new and existing animals. - Temporarily stop receiving animals.
-Consult with veterinarian to determine appropriate duration.
+- Quarantine animals recently purchased for a minimum of two incubation periods for disease of concern - □ Restrict all new animal arrivals to one area of the facility; do not place newly arrived pigs in pens scattered throughout the facility - Do not allow new additions to share water, feed or facilities with established animals.
+May need to leave an empty pen between new and existing animals.